Nadirol/Nadirol/README.md

 ### Hi there 👋

-My name is Duy ( Spells like Zoo-ee).
+My name is Duy ( spells like Zoo-ee).
 I’m a self-driven and creative web developer with experience in building complex and modern web-based applications using best technology practices.
 Looking to start a career as an entry-level web developer in a professional environment.